 By Travis Baugh

-Mold growth in air conditioners often results from a combination of moisture, warmth, and organic matter (dust).
-Understanding these triggers is the first step toward prevention.
+Mold grows in air conditioners when there is a consistent combination of excess moisture, warm temperatures, and organic matter like dust.
+Your air conditioner naturally deals with moisture and dust, making it a prime target if not properly maintained.
+Understanding these nine common triggers is the first step toward long-term prevention.

 1. High Humidity Levels

-Mold thrives in humid conditions.
+High humidity levels cause mold in air conditioners because the system cannot evaporate moisture fast enough.
 Split AC units are designed to remove moisture, but if the system doesn’t drain properly, it creates a damp environment where mold can grow, particularly in the evaporator coils and drain pan.

 2. Clogged or Dirty Air Filters

-Dirty air filters restrict airflow, causing coils to become excessively cold and leading to condensation buildup.
-Over time, this moisture encourages mold growth, especially if the filter is clogged with dust and allergens.
+Dirty air filters restrict system airflow, which causes coils to become excessively cold and leads to condensation buildup.
+Over time, this moisture encourages mold growth, especially if the filter is clogged with dust and allergens serving as a food source.
 Learn more about air filter replacement.

 3. Clogged Condensate Drain Line